 Bright yellow, red, or purple leaves may indicate beet western yellows, though this plant disease is not limited to beets or the west.

-Found around the world, the beet western yellows virus is responsible for significant losses in many different crops.
+Beet western yellows virus is responsible for significant losses in many global crops.
 Unfortunately, free-to-use photos are not as readily available.
 You can search online to see what this disease looks like.

 Beet western yellows host plants